Shammyshanks/Yabai-SKHD-Config/README.md

 `mod2` is for actions similar to it's `mod1` counterpart but less frequently used.

 `mod3` is for more rare actions and as such will be used the least.

+The keyboard shortcuts are designed to be easy to remember.
+Most shortcuts are just using the last 4 keys on the left hand side e.g. h/j/k/l on the homerow, u/i/o/p on the top row, and v/b/n/m on the bottom row.
+Some keys are inherited from the base operating system (like creating and destroying spaces and selecting displays) so it is easy to remember.
+The remaining, most important actions are tied to large easy to hit keys like backspace, return, backslash, zero, plus, minus, and semicolon.
+The most difficult keys to remember are the open and close brackets but they are rarely going to be used by many users.

 # Special features
 Many actions have carrousel enabled.
 For example, if you focus the previous space while you are on the first space, you will be takes to the last space.